 [A] Overview & Disclaimers

-The One Big Beautiful Bill Act (OBBBA) of 2025 introduced additional complexities to residential solar supply chain & hardware processes.
-To avoid milestone disruptions, it's incumbent on installers to ensure they have a strong grasp on our AVL and key hardware concepts & requirements.
+The One Big Beautiful Bill Act (OBBBA) of 2025 introduced additional complexities to solar supply chain & hardware processes.
+To avoid milestone disruptions, it's incumbent on installers to ensure they have a strong grasp on our AVL and key hardware concepts.

 Key Terms & Concepts to Understand: